• Skip navigation

 • Grants for the Arts are for activities carried out over a set period and which engage people in England in arts activities, and help artists and arts organisations in England carry out their work.

-• www.artscouncil.org.uk/funding/grants-arts/how-apply
+• http://www.artscouncil.org.uk/funding/grants-for-the-arts

 Tags: 5 - 20k | ENG | Various - Category: Visual Arts -

-Arts Council of Ireland Bursary Award
+Arts Council of Ireland

-• Awarded by Arts Council of Ireland.
+• Arts Council of Ireland.

 Tags: 5 - 20k | IRE / NI | Various - Category: Visual Arts -